After melee, Ohio shopping mall's youth restrictions begin

-CLEVELAND (AP) — An upscale shopping mall outside Cleveland where police broke up a post-Christmas melee with pepper spray has joined other shopping centers in Ohio and the U.S. that have instituted restrictions on youths after certain weekend hours.
+CLEVELAND (AP) — An upscale suburban Cleveland shopping mall where police broke up a post-Christmas melee with pepper spray joined other shopping complexes in Ohio and the U.S. on Friday in restricting children 17 and under from entering during certain weekend hours.

-The new policy at Beachwood Place went into effect Friday night.
-Children under age 17 are not allowed inside the mall after 5 p.m. on Fridays and Saturdays unless accompanied by someone 21 or older.
+Beachwood Place announced new rules this week that juveniles must be accompanied by a parent or an adult 21 years or older after 5 p.m. on Fridays and Saturdays.

-Beachwood Place and malls in a half-dozen other states reported fights and disturbances Dec.
-26. The melee at Beachwood Place reportedly involved hundreds of people.
+The new rules were put in place less than two weeks after police and security officials in Beachwood and at malls in other states were confronted by large groups of people fighting and causing disturbances on Dec.
+26. Hundreds of people were reportedly involved in the Beachwood Place melee.

 Most Read Stories

-Note: This story has been corrected to show that the restrictions at Beachwood Place are for children 17 and under, not under 17.